davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 Some additional points as you work:

+- commit your changes after each successful update or set of updates
 - read and understand terminal and browser console errors
-- If one layer causes an error, it can be hard to track
+- If a change causes an error, it can be hard to track down exactly where
-- commit your changes after each successful layer migration

 Gotchas: